-LGBT suicide statistics and LGBT mental health statistics reflect the societal and relationship challenges that these young people face.
-According to the National Alliance on Mental Illness (NAMI), LGBTQ teens are six times more likely to experience symptoms of depression than the general population.
+LGBTQ+ suicide statistics and LGBTQ+ mental health statistics reflect the societal and relationship challenges that these young people face.
+According to the National Alliance on Mental Illness (NAMI), LGBTQ+ teens are six times more likely to experience symptoms of depression than the general population.
 A 2018 study found that low family satisfaction, cyberbullying victimization, and unmet medical needs contributed to their higher rates of depression.

 Moreover, fear about coming out and discrimination because of their sexual orientation or gender identity can also lead to teen anxiety disorders, PTSD, thoughts of suicide, and substance abuse.
 According to NAMI, up to 65 percent of transgender individuals experience suicidal ideation.

-The Effect of the Political Climate on LGBT Teens
+The Effect of the Political Climate on LGBTQ+ Teens

 The study went on to state:

 “Since his inauguration, Donald J. Trump and his presidential administration have failed to show support or publicly acknowledge the rights of gay, lesbian, bisexual, transgender, and queer (GLBTQ) individuals.
 Historically, conservative anti-GLBTQ campaigns and policies have caused long-lasting negative effects on GLBTQ individuals’ mental health, physical health, and sense of safety in their communities.”